Coinward/NetworkValue.info/README.md

 I've decided to use bitcoin as the base unit for network values because it represents the first cryptographically secure and transparent record with sound economic principles for a store of value over time.
-You would be able to measure the US Economy's network value in terms of bitcoin with the right set of global banking data and volume estimates for cash transactions.
+You would be able to measure the US Economy's network value in terms of bitcoin with the right set of global banking data, volume estimates for cash transactions, and an audit from the Federal Reserve.

 Optimizing for the growth of network value rather than the price of the underlying native asset is a key concept for unlocking cryptoassets' potential for new forms of human organization and progress.